A wretch steals the words Sufis spoke,

 Our nakedness together changes me completely.

-You say, “My heart and beloved are together, though we’re physically apart.”
+You say, “Our hearts are together, but we’re apart.”

 But never think to yourself, “I have a pure heart.”

-If you see a true reflection of your thoughts one day,
+If you see a true reflection of your thoughts once,

-you’ll exclaim, “I’m disgusted!” and desire a fresh start.
+you'll say, “I'm disgusted!” and desire a fresh start.

 You say you have no sexual longing any more.
 You're one with the one you love.